What is Assisted Living?

 The Benefits of Assisted Living Facilities

-Assisted living facilities can provide a number of services to its residents while helping them maintain a safe, clean environment.
+Assisted living facilities can provide a number of services to its senior residents while helping them maintain a safe, clean environment.

 These benefits can include: